troygilman/gong-wiki/content/core-concepts/component.md

 ### Loader

-The Loader defines a data loading operation.
-This is typically used for expensive operations that return crucial data for your component.
-You might want to consider using a Loader if your component is a nested component.
+The Loader interface defines data loading operations.
+This is useful for expensive operations that fetch crucial data for your component, particularly important for nested components.

 ```go
 type Loader interface {